leomccormack/Spatial_Audio_Framework/docs/PERFORMANCE_LIBRARY_INSTRUCTIONS.md

 This will select the interface and threading at runtime, based on environment variables.
 You can check the options for your system with intel's [link-line-advisor](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onemkl/link-line-advisor.html).
-The options can be passed directly to CMAKE, e.g. with
+The options can be passed directly to CMake, e.g. with
 ```
 -DSAF_PERFORMANCE_LIB=SAF_USE_INTEL_MKL_ILP64 -DINTEL_MKL_HEADER_PATH="/opt/intel/oneapi/mkl/latest/include" -DINTEL_MKL_LIB="/opt/intel/oneapi/mkl/latest/lib/libmkl_intel_ilp64.dylib;/opt/intel/oneapi/mkl/latest/lib/libmkl_sequential.dylib;/opt/intel/oneapi/mkl/latest/lib/libmkl_core.dylib"
 ```

 Intel MKL also ships with recent [Anaconda](https://anaconda.org) distributions.
 The easiest way to install with conda is:
 ```